cap-js/docs/tools/lint/meta/auth-restrict-grant-service.md

 Restrictions can be defined on different types of CDS resources, but there are some limitations with regards to supported privileges (see [limitations](../../../guides/security/authorization#supported-combinations-with-cds-resources)).

 Unsupported privilege properties are ignored by the runtime.
-Especially, for bound or unbound actions, the `grant` property is implicitly removed (assuming grant: '*' instead).
-The same also holds for functions.
+Especially, for bound or unbound actions, the `grant` property is implicitly removed (assuming `grant: '*'` instead).
+The same is true for functions.
 This rule ensures that `@restrict.grant` on service level and for bound/unbound actions and functions is limited to `grant: '*'`.

 ### Examples